Cerebras delivers monster IPO pop as traders clamor for fresh AI investment opportunities

 This looks like one helluva IPO pop:

-Cerebras Systems raised the expected price (and size) of its long-awaited initial public offering from a range of $115 to $125 at the start of the week all the way to $185, raising $5.5 billion.
+Cerebras Systems increased the expected price (and size) of its long-awaited initial public offering from a range of $115 to $125 at the start of the week all the way to $185, raising $5.5 billion.

 But it opened at a whopping $350 in its Nasdaq debut, giving the company a market cap of at least $75 billion — and more than that on a fully diluted basis.

-“Pretty good day, huh?” said CEO Andrew Feldman in an interview on Bloomberg TV, after being told the stock was indicated to open at $350.
+“Pretty good day, huh?”
+CEO Andrew Feldman said in an interview on Bloomberg TV, after being told the stock was indicated to open at $350.

 Cerebras, an AI chip designer, counts OpenAI and Amazon among its customers.
-Its offerings aim to provide more of a one-stop-shop for AI compute rather than a highly-specialized key ingredient in the data center stew.
+Its offerings aim to provide more of a one-stop shop for AI compute rather than a highly specialized key ingredient in the data center stew.
 That is, its wafers are physically much larger than GPUs, which can unlock more efficiencies in moving around information.